AliceO2Group/WebUi/docs/HTTP.md

 # HTTPS server
 The basic task of HTTPS server is to provide REST API.
-In addition it:
+In addition, it:
  - Authenticates via OAuth 2 service
  - Authorizes via e-groups
  - Secures each request with JWT token